 Instructions

 - Give the strawberry mixture a good stir.
-Turn the stove to medium-high heat, and just bring the strawberry mixture to a boil.
+Turn the stove to medium-high heat and bring it to a boil.

 Video